 Students in the International Studies Academy are strongly encouraged to take advantage of DVRHS extra- curricular clubs such as International Club or Model UN.
 Additionally, students are encouraged to take advantage of summer travel or exchange opportunities.

 In order to successfully graduate from the International Studies Academy, students must complete twenty (20) credits of World Language.
 Five (5) of these credits must be the third sequential year of a language.
-Students must also complete 15 credits of Social Studies elective courses, and 5 credits in specified Practical Arts courses.
+Students must also complete 15 credits of Social Studies elective courses, 5 credits of Business, and 5 credits of Environmental Science.

-Students are required to take an Environmental Science course (AP or CP) as upperclassmen.
-A math class in Probability and Statistics is recommended during the senior year.
+A math class in Statistics (AP Statistics or CP Probability and Statistics) is recommended during the senior year.

 Concurrent Enrollment OpportunitiesSETON HALL UNIVERSITY

 -AP Environmental Science with Mrs. Grady (Introduction to Environmental Studies, ENVL 1101, 3 credits)-AP European History with Mr. Tinnes (Western Civilization I, HIST1201-PDV, 3 credits)-AP US History with Mr. Kluska (US History I, HIST 1301, 3 credits)-AP Spanish Language and Culture with Ms. Gursky (Intermediate Spanish I, SPAN 2001, 3 credits) FALL SEMESTER